OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Appendix

 \subsection{LLM Usage}

-In this work, large language models (LLMs) were not used for research ideation or for generating original scientific content.
-LLMs were only employed as general-purpose assistive tools for grammar checking and minor wording adjustments during the manuscript preparation process.
-All conceptual development, experimental design, implementation, analysis, and writing of original content were carried out entirely by the authors.
+In this work, large language models (LLMs) were not used for research ideation, methodological development, or the generation of any original scientific content.
+LLMs were employed solely in a limited, auxiliary capacity as general-purpose tools for grammar checking and minor wording refinement during manuscript preparation.
+All conceptual formulation, experimental design, implementation, empirical analysis, and the writing of the manuscript’s content were conducted entirely by the authors.